Check this out on Amazon!

 Head to Head

-With this product coming in at just USD 33, the whole water cooling kit just seems a little too perfect.
+With this product, the whole water cooling kit just seems a little too perfect.
 But don’t give into your intuition just yet, because Alphacool must have been on fire with this one (pun intended).
 The full Copper 120mm radiator is the pure definition of not slacking on the job, and provides enough space to be easily accommodated while having ample volume to pump heat effectively.

 RX240 Dual Fan Radiator V3